 Cervas’s work quotes from Wang extensively, and he worked on redistricting in Virginia, Tennessee, and is currently working as a consultant to the Pennsylvania Legislative Reapportionment Commission.

-Wang and PGP had given the state’s new congressional map a C grade, but under pressure from a major donor, changed it to a B. Complaints about the ethics of this move by PGP staff resulted in threats of retaliation.
+Wang and PGP had given the state’s new congressional map a C grade, but under pressure from a major donor, changed it to a B. PGP’s staff say complaints about the ethics of this move resulted in threats of retaliation.

 In January, the investigation of Wang was underway.
 Princeton’s HR manager emailed employees notifying employees that Wang was allowed to communicate with them only in writing and ccing HR and the dean for academic affairs on those emails.